Automation triggers, filters, and frequencies

 How it works

-trigger conditions?}-->|yes|c{Does person meet
+trigger conditions?}-->|yes|c{Does profile meet

-filter conditions?} c-->|yes|d[person enters
+filter conditions?} c-->|yes|d[profile enters

-enter campaign] c-.->|no|i
+enter automation] c-.->|no|i

-What kinds of actions trigger a campaign?
+What kinds of actions trigger an automation?

 Trigger options